 At the moment, Shea commutes with her three sons to Davis to a school called Waldorf.
 Their education philosophy is “to educate the whole child, ‘head, heart and hands.’”
 The curriculum balances academic subjects with artistic and practical activities, to allow the children to grow in all aspects during early development.
 The education is nature-based, with focuses on environmental education, gardening, and bio-dynamic agriculture, which is of course fitting for Vacaville.

 Kristin stepped away from teaching to start a family and, even then, still kept her hands in it.
 She got a call one day from her former mentor who explained there was a group of mamas interested in bringing Waldorf to Vacaville.
-Five years later, we are ready to launch Pleasant Valley School inspired by Waldorf.
+In 2020, we launched Pleasant Valley School inspired by Waldorf.

 Angie has three children all that attend Davis Waldorf.
 She serves on the Executive